1992–93 FA Cup: Fourth round proper

 The fourth round matches were played on the weekend beginning 23 January 1993.
+Third Division Crewe Alexandra was the lowest-ranked club in the draw.

 Fifth round proper

 The fifth round matches were played on the weekend beginning 13 February 1993.
+Bolton Wanderers, from the Second Division, was the lowest-ranked team in the round and the last club from the First Round left in the competition.

 Sixth round proper

 The sixth round matches were played on the weekend beginning 6 March 1993.

 Blackburn Rovers, Premier League title contenders, lost on penalties to Premier League relegation battlers Sheffield United to end their double hopes, while Sheffield Wednesday moved closer to a second domestic cup final in the same season by triumphing at Derby County.

-Arsenal defeated Ipswich Town 4–2 at Portman Road to move closer to a second domestic cup final, possibly another one with Sheffield Wednesday, and their first FA Cup triumph since 1979.
+Arsenal defeated Ipswich Town 4–2 at Portman Road to move closer to a second domestic cup final and their first FA Cup triumph since 1979.

 Tottenham Hotspur beat Manchester City 4–2 at Maine Road to book a North London derby with Arsenal in the semi-final.
 The match was suspended during the second half when a pitch invasion took place.

 Semi-finals

 The semi-final matches were played on the weekend beginning 3 April 1993.

-Both semi-finals were derby matches, with Sheffield Wednesday and Sheffield United contesting the Steel City derby – which Wednesday won 2-1 – and Arsenal triumphing 1–0 over Tottenham in the North London derby.
+Both semi-finals were derby matches, with Sheffield Wednesday and Sheffield United contesting the Steel City derby – which Wednesday won 2–1 – and Arsenal defeating Tottenham 1–0 in the North London derby.